-Peter is currently hard at work performing live and perfecting new material for a release in Summer 2018.
+Peter is currently hard at work performing live and perfecting new material for his next release.
 Please sign-up to the mailing list, or follow on social media, for all the latest updates.

 'No Looking Back is the second album of top-notch material from Norfolk singer-songwriter Peter Appleyard…it's a classy set of melodic songwriting’ R2 Magazine

 'Liked the structure of the songs, the intelligent lyrics, sincere performance' Exposure Music Awards, Cargo, London.

 ‘a knockout set of songs’ The Musicians Union